Is working in campus ministry right for you?

 What is the application process?

-All Student Interns are required to Apply online by February 22.
-Once the application is submitted, References will be sent out via email to be completed by March 1.
-A 60-minute zoom interview with the Internship Director, the Florida East Coast Area Director will be scheduled for the week of March 17.
-Interns who are accepted will be notified by March 26, and have until March 31 to accept or decline the internship.
+All Student Interns are required to apply online by February 1.
+Once the application is submitted, References will be sent out via email to be completed by February 15.
+A 60-minute zoom interview with the Internship Director and Internship Program Staff will be scheduled for the week of March 9.
+Interns who are accepted will be notified by March 16, and have until March 20 to accept or decline the internship.

 Once an intern accepts, we will reach out about scheduling training for the fundraising component of the internship in early April.
 While we will do fundraising as a community toward a communal goal, fundraising will include sending a required number of letters and making a required number of personal invitations for people you know to contribute to InterVarsity for the internship.
 This work must be completed before moving to Daytona Beach and starting the internship.
 Don't worry!
 We will train you, provide coaching, and do this together!